-The 4th semester can then be fully dedicated to your Master's thesis.
-Note that general rules force us to limit the Master's thesis to a six-month duration, including writing and defending the thesis (although you can choose to defend it later).
+If you complete all your formal requirements by the third semester, the 4th semester can be fully dedicated to your Master's thesis.

+Note that study regulations demand us to limit the Master's thesis to a six-month duration, including writing and defending the thesis (although you can choose to defend it later).
 This is a very short timeframe.
 Experience shows that students tend to defend their theses after they have finished the research and after they have handed in the written thesis, although this is not a formal requirement.

-Thus to realistically finish your studies within four semesters, it is essentially mandatory that you start your Master's thesis before the fourth semester formally begins.
-Thus, plan to be back in Berlin and start your thesis (or start your thesis elsewhere if you received permission to do so) already during the lecture-free time between the third and fourth semester.
+Thus, to realistically finish your studies within four semesters, it is essentially mandatory that you start your Master's thesis before the fourth semester formally begins.

-A good idea might be to combine 5 or 10 CP research projects (with which you can also cover the requirement for elective courses) with subsequent (or preceding) 15 CP research projects or the Master's thesis.
-This would give you the opportunity to work longer on a project, which might make it more attractive both for you and the supervisor.
+A good idea might also be to combine 5 or 10 CP research projects (with which you can also cover the requirement for elective courses) with subsequent (or preceding) 15 CP research projects or the Master's thesis.
+This would give you the opportunity to work longer on a project, which might make it more attractive both for you and the supervisor and give you an insight into methods and how the lab works before the clock for your thesis officially starts running.

 You might find many PIs reluctant to give out very short-term projects, but in the way outlined above you will find them very open to accommodate this.
 Important: while the combined research projects/theses can of course be on the same research topic, the exact contents (e.g. specific questions addressed, specific parts of a larger study or specific techniques employed) have to be clearly separable.
 You still need to hand in separate reports for the 5/10 CP research projects that you combine with 15 CP research projects or theses.